Three NYC police officers hurt in machete attack near New Year's Eve celebration

 NYPD officers walks through confetti and party items that remain on the street and sidewalk as they break down the set up after the New Year's Eve celebration in Times Square in New York City on Sunday.
 Photo by John Angelillo/UPI | License Photo

 Jan.
-1 (UPI) -- Three New York City police officers were struck by a man wielding a machete in an unprovoked attack near Times Square about two hours before the midnight Sunday, according to the NYPD commissioner.
+1 (UPI) -- Three New York City Police Department officers were struck by a man wielding a machete in an unprovoked attack near Times Square about two hours before the midnight Sunday, according to the NYPD commissioner.

+In Mobile, Ala., a 24-year-old man was killed and nine others were injured, ranging from 17 to 57, in a shooting at 11:15p.m., just blocks from where people had gathered for the city's New Year's Eve celebration, according to WPMI.
+No arrests have been made.

+And in Ocala, Fla., two people died and four others were injured in a shooting in Ocala around 4:30 a.m.
+Sunday, where a crowd of about 100 people were gathered, police said in a news release.
+Davonta Harris, 30, and Abdul Hakeem Van Croskey, 24, were identified by the police as the two people killed about 75 miles northwest of Orlando.

-The officers are in stable condition after the attack just before 10 p.m., West 52nd Street and Eighth Avenue, outside a Times Square New Year's Eve security screening zone, Commissioner Keechant Sewell said during a news conference.
+The NYPD officers were taken to Bellevue Hospital Center and later released.
+The attack occurred before 10 p.m. and West 52nd Street and Eighth Avenue, outside a Times Square New Year's Eve security screening zone, Commissioner Keechant Sewell said during a news conference.

-Police didn't name the 19-year-old suspect, who was being treated for his injuries.
+Polcie only identified the suspect as 19 years old but CNN and WNBC-TV reported he is Trevor Bickford of Maine and he carried a handwritten diary, which expressed his desire to join the Taliban in Afghanistan and die as a martyr.

 Sewell said he approached an officer and attempted to strike him over the head with a machete.
 Then, he struck two additional officers before one fired his weapon, striking the suspect in the shoulder.